 Our Tokyo Disney Resort 2017 trip planning guide covers all aspects of visiting Tokyo Disneyland and Tokyo DisneySea, including Japan information and Disney specifics like where to stay, how long to visit, where to eat, which attractions to do.
 It also covers a visit to Japan more broadly, including tips on airports, transportation, and phone/internet.
-When we first wrote this, there was really no good resource covering all of this when we planned our first visit to Tokyo Disney Resort (that has since changed!), so apologies if this guide is overly long.
+It is incredibly comprehensive–perhaps to a fault–so apologies if this guide is overly long.
 Better to include too much than not enough, we hope.

-Airfare has fallen to the $500-700 roundtrip range out of many US cities and the value of the dollar versus the yen is still fairly strong.
+If you’re thinking about traveling before 2018, it’s still a good time to go!
+Airfare has fallen to the $500-700 roundtrip range out of many US cities and the value of the dollar versus the yen is strong right now.
 Plus, traveling to the two best Disney theme parks in the world (sorry, Walt Disney Studios Park and Disney’s Hollywood Studios! 😉 ) is an incredible experience.

 Speaking of which, since we visit Tokyo Disneyland and DisneySea regularly despite living in California, we’ve been accused of being biased towards the Japanese parks.
 That isn’t true at all.
 We’re biased towards excellence. 😉